 Will Renting an Apartment Affect My Credit?

 If you are trying to build (or rebuild) your credit history, your on-time rental payments can help you.
 Some leasing companies report their rental payment data to Experian via Experian RentBureau.
-Experian now includes positive rent payments as part of your credit report, which can help you establish a strong credit history and may even improve your overall credit rating.
+Your landlord can now report your positive rent payments to Experian, which can help you establish a strong credit history and may even improve your overall credit rating.